-Figure 9: Bellingen Shire Council Community Emissions Profile Report, 2019 Ironbark Sustainability
+Bellingen Shire Council Community Emissions Profile Report, 2019 Ironbark Sustainability

-After discussing the concept of a Community Carbon Target, the workshop attendees considered several pros and cons.
+After discussing the concept of a Community Carbon Target, the workshop attendees considered several pros and cons of setting community-wide emissions reduction targets.

 Advantages included:

 - A locally-specific target would demonstrate leadership and communicate a community vision - It would inspire and drive action - A target would also provide a benchmark against which to measure and communicate success.